dqj5182/Weighted_Random_Sampling_for_Egyptian_Hieroglyph_Classification/README.md

 TODO:
 1. Implementation for Glyphnet
-2. Implement a larger Capsule Network with more capsules and dynamic routings
+2. Implement a larger Capsule Network with more capsules and dynamic routings (CUDA Out of Memory)
-3. Implementation of CapsNet with data augmentation
-4. Test on horizontal and vertical flip testing (with no horizontal and vertical flip training)
 5. Implementation of ROC curve
 6. Trian on 171 classes and test on 40 classes
 7. Ensemble CNN model